hester7/prices/README.md

 ![Data Model](DataModel.png)

+- This runs as an Azure managed database for PostgreSQL
+- Table notes
     - Price Index
         - RTO + Market
         - Ex: CAISO - Day-Ahead
     - Pricing Node
         - An aggregated pricing node for a specific RTO
         - Maintains current price and the change over 24 hours
     - Prices File
         - Files that have been downloaded to Azure
     - Prices
         - Price intervals for a Pricing Node and Price Index

-## Azure Blob Storage
+## File Storage

-- Prices files are uploaded to Azure
+- Prices files are uploaded to Azure Blob Storage
 - Files are organized into remote folders and include metadata
+- There is an Event Grid event subscription on the container to trigger the processor function

 ## Functions